0980991/BlueTeam/Network-plus/network-plus-notes.md

 Application layer
 - SMTP, ftp, DNS

+The access point is responsible for communicating with the supplicant and sending information to the authenticating server.
+This device is called the authenticator.
+The end device that sends credentials is called the supplicant.
+The supplicant is a piece of software in the operating system that supplies the credentials for AAA authentication.
+The AAA server is normally a RADIUS server or TACACS+ server that is configured for 802.1X.

+// ADD 1X

 ## Table of 802 some standards
 | Name   | Description                                                                                                                                                                                                                                                           | Related Tags                          |
 |--------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|